Black Eyed Peas: 2015–2018: Fergie's departure, addition of J. Rey Soul and Masters of the Sun

 On June 3, 2017, they performed at the opening ceremony of the 2017 UEFA Champions League Final in the Millennium Stadium, Cardiff, Wales.
 The performance, which included a pyrotechnic display, ran long and delayed the second-half kickoff by several minutes.
-Then on the next day, they performed at One Love Manchester, a benefit concert organised by Ariana Grande.
+The next day, they performed at One Love Manchester, a benefit concert organized by Ariana Grande.
 On June 4, 2017, a Billboard article rumored that Fergie was departing from the band. will.i.am initially dismissed this, but they announced that she was taking a break from the group to work on her second solo album Double Dutchess, while the remaining members were working on the graphic novel Masters of the Sun.
 On January 9, 2018, Black Eyed Peas released their first single without Fergie, titled "Street Livin'".
-On February 18, 2018, will.i.am confirmed Fergie would not feature on the group's seventh studio album, in an interview with the Daily Star.
+On February 18, 2018, will.i.am officially confirmed Fergie's departure in an interview with the Daily Star, also confirming that she would not feature on the group's seventh studio album.
 The next day, former The Voice of the Philippines season 1 finalist and Team Apl.de.ap member Jessica Reynoso (under the stage name "J. Rey Soul") joined the group as a female vocalist and "semi-official" member.
 On May 17, 2018, the Black Eyed Peas released a single called "Ring the Alarm".
 The single "Get It" was released on July 10, 2018.
 The music video for "Constant pt.
 1 and 2" was released on YouTube on August 30, 2018.
 The group released a single named "Big Love" on September 12, 2018.
 The group released another single titled "Dopeness", featuring South Korean rapper CL, on October 25, 2018.
 Their seventh studio album, Masters of the Sun Vol. 1, was released the following day on October 26.
 This marked their first album since 2010's The Beginning.
-The album is considered to be a sequel to Bridging the Gap.
+In 2018 the Black Eyed Peas performed as part of the pre-game entertainment at the AFL Grand Final.